 Type 5: Demo or Explainer Video MVP

 The best way to explain a product concept and flaunt its values is through a demo or explainer video MVP.
 It allows the users to glimpse how the product will work, its unique selling point, and its benefits.
+You may even turn to professional video production to effectively showcase all these elements and engage your audience even more closely.
 Not only will it help introduce the product, but it will also help gauge its engagement and analyze the demand.

 Best suited for: